Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions

 Also interesting are chromosomes 4, 5 and 11, all of which have several changes, and some of the changes are followed by a second change after only a few observations.
 On chromosome 4 there are 162 observations and an estimated standard deviation of 0.19.
-At the 0.05 global significance level \eq{LR} and Seq detected changes at 7, 8, 59, 61, 141, 143, and 155.
+At the 0.05 global significance level LLR and SLLR detected changes at 7, 8, 59, 61, 141, 143, and 155.
 CBS and Multi detected the same changes with the exception of 143, which both missed.
 On chromosome 5 there were 99 observations and an estimated standard deviation of 0.16.
 Changes were detected by all four methods at 25, 45, 51, and 65.
 CBS and Multi also detected paired changes at 87 and 91.
-The first of these was missed by (1.1), and both were missed by Seq.
+The first of these was missed by LLR, and both were missed by SLLR.
 On chromosome 11 there are 181 observations and an estimated standard deviation of 0.34.
 Changes were detected by all four methods at 91, 124, 139, 144, 162, 165.
-In this case Seq also detected changes at 6 and 163.
+In this case SLLR also detected changes at 6 and 163.
 Looking at a plot of the cumulative sum of the data and the proximity of the statistic to the detection threshold suggests that the change at 163 is a false positive.
 The putative change at 6 is also borderline, but looks real in the cumulative sum plot.